 - Bring a pot with plenty of water to a boil over high heat and then add pork ribs.
 Bring the pot back to a boil and continue to cook for two additional minutes.
 Discard the liquid and rinse the ribs under running water.

-- Clean out the pot and then add the pork ribs, 12 cups of water, 3 teaspoons of salt, and 1 teaspoon sugar.
+- Clean out the pot and then add the pork ribs, 12 cups of water, 3 teaspoons of salt, and 1 Tablespoon sugar.
 Bring to a boil over high heat and then lower the heat to medium low to maintain a gentle simmer, skimming off any foam.
 Add the peppercorns and garlic.